 If you read the history of Hajr e Aswad, you will get to know that it was stolen and remained lost for 23 years.
 It is not an ordinary stone; Muslims have affiliations with it.
 The stone is located at the eastern cornerstone of the Holy Kaaba.

 Muslims around the world try to kiss it and see it whenever they visit Makkah for Hajj or Umrah.
-The stone is now held safe in a silver frame to avoid the risk of being stolen again.
+Hajr e Aswad is now held safe in a silver frame to avoid the risk of being stolen again.
 Visitors can see through the opening of the frame.

 They cannot touch it, yet can only see it.
-It is considered sacred as it was set by the Holy Prophet (PBUH) and is blessed from heavens.
+It is considered sacred as it was set by Prophet Muhammad S.A.W and is blessed from the heavens.
 It is also known as the foundation stone of Holy Kaaba.
 Recommended: 7 unknown facts about Hajr-e-Aswad

-Not many people know that the black stone was stolen from Makkah for 23 years!
-The Qarmatians stole it in January 930.
-The stone was stolen and taken to their Hajar base (what now is Bahrain) by the Qarmatian leader, Abu Tahir al-Qarmati.
+Not many people know that Hajr e Aswad was stolen from Makkah and remained lost for 23 years!
+The Qarmatians stole Hajr e Aswad in January 930 and took it to their Hajar base (what now is Bahrain) by the Qarmatian leader, Abu Tahir al-Qarmati.

 Abu Tahir al-Qarmati was a Qarmati ruler of the historical and ancient Bahrain.
 His brother Abū Saʿīd Hasan ibn Bahrām al-Jannābī was the founder of the Qarmatian state.
 Abu Tahir al-Qarmati became the leader in 923.

 His reign saw an expansion.
 He raided Basra in 923 and Kufa in 927.
 He also threatened to take over Baghdad and robbed much of Iraq.
 He was not considered as a peaceful leader.